Voting and Voter Registration

 Persons who become residents of Oregon after the deadline to register for a U.S. presidential election may be eligible to vote for U.S. president and vice president.
 Contact your county elections office for more information.

-Important!
 Persons registered to vote in other states may not transfer their voter registration to Oregon.
-To register to vote in Oregon, a person must complete either an Oregon voter registration card or a Federal Postcard Application, which is available in most states.
+To register to vote in Oregon, a person must go through the Oregon Motor Voter process or complete either an Oregon voter registration card or a Federal Post Card Application, which is available in most states.

 How to Maintain a Current Voter Registration